xilaluna/git-pinned/README.md

 ## 🪪 License

 Licensed under the [MIT License](./LICENSE).
-If you use this project, please just give a shout out and link it back to this repo.
+If you use this project, please just give the project a star.
 Thanks!